2016–17 UEFA Europa League: Group stage

 The draw for the group stage was held on 26 August 2016, at the Grimaldi Forum in Monaco.
 The 48 teams were drawn into twelve groups of four, with the restriction that teams from the same association could not be drawn against each other.
 For the draw, the teams were seeded into four pots based on their 2016 UEFA club coefficients.

 In each group, teams play against each other home-and-away in a round-robin format.
 The group winners and runners-up advance to the round of 32, where they are joined by the eight third-placed teams of the 2016–17 UEFA Champions League group stage.
 The matchdays are 15 September, 29 September, 20 October, 3 November, 24 November, and 8 December 2016.

 A total of 21 national associations are represented in the group stage.
 Astana, Celta Vigo, Dundalk, Hapoel Be'er Sheva, Konyaspor, Mainz 05, Manchester United, Nice, Olympiacos, Osmanlıspor, Sassuolo, Southampton and Zorya Luhansk made their debut appearances in the UEFA Europa League group stage (although Celta Vigo and Olympiacos had appeared in the UEFA Cup group stage and Manchester United and Olympiacos had already competed in the UEFA Europa League knockout phase after a third place in the UEFA Champions League group stage).
+Furthermore, Dundalk, Hapoel Be'er Sheva, Mainz, Konyaspor, Nice, Osmanlispor, Sassuolo, Southampton and Zorya Luhansk made their debuts in any major European group stage.
+Also, Sassuolo made their debut appearances in European football.